 Facing the Challenges of the 21st Century with a Globally Connected Academia

-The Katekisama program is a new model of academic collaboration between the Universities of Basel (Switzerland), Bonn (Germany) and Waseda University, Tokyo (Japan).
+The Katekisama program is a new model of academic collaboration between the Universities of Basel (Switzerland) and Bonn (Germany).
 The program offers young scholars and senior researchers an original and dynamic platform of interdisciplinary, cooperative education and research that enables them to critically explore and analyze today’s global realities.
-The scholars and PhD students benefit from the excellence, experience and global expertise of all three institutions in the social sciences and humanities, and from their new and exclusive forms of academic mobility, forging academic and personal links between partner institutions.
+The scholars and PhD students benefit from the excellence, experience and global expertise of the institutions in the social sciences and humanities, and from their new and exclusive forms of academic mobility, forging academic and personal links between partner institutions.
 Katekisama cooperation partners are currently the Institute for European Global Studies of the University of Basel, the Faculty of Arts of the University of Bonn and the University of Ghana.

 Katekisama refers to Erasmus of Rotterdam’s journey around the world, the transformation of global knowledge and the importance of new directions in future academic cooperation.
 The Universities of Basel and Bonn want to contribute to a new understanding of academic education by promoting a visionary concept of knowledge as a crucial part of what we call ‘global commons’, i.e. the essential resources and goods whose global availability will shape the future of the 21st century.